Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 There's often a time lag between your doing something that affects your credit score and the lender providing that information to the bureaus.
 It's common for a creditor to provide the same information to each bureau on different dates—sometimes weeks apart.

-Payments or other activity generally turn up on a credit report within 30 days or so.
+Payments or other activity usually turn up on a credit report within 30 days or so.
 Your Experian, Equifax, and TransUnion credit reports aren’t likely to all be updated the same day.
 The same account activity could show up days or weeks apart on your different credit reports.
 Generally, you don't have to be concerned as long as the payment shows up on your report within a month or so of making it.

 If the uncertainty bothers you, check the “Date Updated” line, which appears on each entry on your credit reports.
 Compare that to your payment date, and you might get a rough idea of how long it takes a particular creditor to report an action to each bureau.
 Just keep in mind that this timeline could change.